 Fiscal notes do not appropriate funding--they are only estimates of the fiscal impact of the bill.
-The amounts requested in a fiscal note should receive the same level of scrutiny given to other budget increments.
+The amounts requested in a fiscal note should receive the same level of scrutiny given to other budget increments, as they become embedded in the agency's base budget.